Earth Fare grocery chain is shutting down, 6 SC stores affected

 Unlike others, McDaniel was not surprised with the announcement.

-"The prices are on the higher side," the James Island resident said while pushing her cart down a refrigerated aisle.
-"It's sad to see it go."
+“The prices are on the higher side,” the James Island resident said.
+“It’s sad to see it go.”

-"Earth Fare has been proud to serve the natural and organic grocery market, and the decision to begin the process of closing our stores was not entered into lightly," the company said in a written statement.
-"We'd like to thank our team members for their commitment and dedication to serving our customers, and our vendors and suppliers for their partnership."
+Earth Fare said the decision to “to begin the process of closing our stores was not entered into lightly.”

-Earth Fare said despite "numerous strategic initiatives aimed at growth and expansion and enhancing the customer experience ... continued challenges in the retail industry impeded the company's progress as well as its ability to refinance its debt."
+The grocer said that despite “numerous strategic initiatives aimed at growth and expansion and enhancing the customer experience ... continued challenges in the retail industry impeded the company’s progress as well as its ability to refinance its debt.”

 “As a result, Earth Fare is not in a financial position to continue to operate on a go-forward basis,” the company said.
 “As such, we have made the difficult, but necessary decision to commence inventory liquidation sales while we continue to engage in a process to find potential suitors for our stores.”